puppetlabs/puppetlabs-apache/README.md

 **mount\_file\_content**

 Each directive has the format `<URI> = <Worker name>`.
-This maps as a hash of hashes, where the outer hash specifies workers, and each inner hash contains two items: uri_list - an Array with URIs to be mapped to the worker - and comment - an optional string with a comment for the worker.
+This maps as a hash of hashes, where the outer hash specifies workers, and each inner hash contains two items: uri_list - an array with URIs to be mapped to the worker - and comment - an optional string with a comment for the worker.
 For example, the mount file below:

 ```